Skip to main content

 EOGas 3 Lumen Length

-This study shows that the EOGas 333 sterilizer’s standard 16-hour cycle can be used effectively to sterilize 60 inch stainless steel lumens in diameters from 1 mm to 5 mm with one end closed.
+This study shows that the EOGas 333 sterilizer’s standard 16-hour cycle can effectively sterilize 60-inch stainless steel lumens in diameters from 1 mm to 5 mm with one end closed.
 For lumens that are open at both ends, the effective lumen length may be doubled to 120 inches.

 EOGas 3 Operator Exposure